 - are payable on the total tax payable on a PSA.

 Employers who wish to enter into a PSA will approach you with suggestions about what they would like to include.
-This could be the basis of discussion leading to a formal agreement.
-In suitable cases, you may draw the attention of an employer to the PSA scheme and invite them to consider whether they could benefit from using a PSA.
+This forms the basis of discussion prior to a formal agreement.

-Detailed information about PSAs for employers can be found on the HMRC website athttp://www.hmrc.gov.uk/paye/exb/schemes/PSA.htm.
-This replaced leaflet IR155 in April 2005.
+Detailed information about PSAs can be found on the HMRC website at http://www.hmrc.gov.uk/paye/exb/schemes/PSA.htm.